 Other, net 34 27

-Income before interest and taxes $ 295 $ 289
+IBIT $ 295 $ 289

 Revenues, net of cost of sales (net revenues) of Natural Gas Pipelines in the first nine months of 2001 were comparable to the prior period.
 In 2001, increased revenues generated by Transwestern from transportation and operational gas sales and increased storage revenues received by Northern, were offset by lower sales of gas storage inventory by Northern.
 Operating expenses, including depreciation expense, in the first nine months of 2001 increased primarily as a result of higher gas prices and other costs associated with the volumes transported by Transwestern and other pipeline expenses.
-Equity in earnings increased $4 million in the first nine months of 2001 compared to the same period in 2000 primarily due to higher operating results from EOTT and Florida Gas.
+Equity in earnings increased $3 million in the first nine months of 2001 compared to the same period in 2000 primarily due to higher operating results from EOTT and Florida Gas.
+In 2001, other, net consisted primarily of a $10 million gain on the monetization of EOTT partnership units, and a gain related to the expiration of an Enron guarantee to fund the EOTT partnership.
+In 2000, other, net consisted of gains related to an energy commodity contract and the sale of compressor-related equipment.

 Portland General